SharkSnack/shiren-4/content/dungeons/emerald-terrace.md

 Walk along the edges of rooms between 3-5F in search of wood arrow and poison arrow traps,<br/>
 and collect arrows from them by throwing rocks or other items onto the trap.<br/>
 Hunt Froggos to gain enough money to purchase items, rest at the inn, and hone equipment in Gonchiki Village.<br/>
-The inn fully replenishes your HP, fullness, and strength for 500 Gitan, so don't worry about losing strength.<br/>Place pots near the exit so that they don't break from stepping on a Trip Trap.<br/>Pots don't break even if they're thrown by Bored Kappa, so they're safe.
+The inn fully replenishes your HP, fullness, and strength for 500 Gitan, so don't worry about losing strength.<br/>Place pots near the exit so that they don't break from stepping on a Trip Stone.<br/>Pots don't break when they're thrown by Bored Kappa, so they're safe.

 ### Gonchiki Village